 New feats are presented in alphabetical order.

 Through grace and deftness you can spring into and out of battle.
 Once on your turn, you can perform an acrobatic feat in addition to your normal movement.
-During this acrobatic feat, you can use your reaction to make a melee or ranged weapon attack against a target within your melee reach.
-If this attack hits, you deal an extra 1d4 + your proficiency bonus weapon damage.
+Movement that is part of this feat doesn’t provoke opportunity attacks.
+During this acrobatic feat, you can use your reaction to make a weapon attack against a target within your melee reach.
 You can perform the following feats:

 - You can back flip, moving 5 feet in any direction into an unoccupied space.
 You can land on a surface up to 5 feet tall.